Natural competence: History

-Since then, natural competence has been studied in a number of different bacteria, particularly Bacillus subtilis, Streptococcus pneumoniae (Griffith's "pneumococcus"), Neisseria gonorrhoeae, Haemophilus influenzae and members of the Acinetobacter genus.
+Since then, natural competence has been studied in a number of different bacteria, particularly Bacillus subtilis, Streptococcus pneumoniae, Neisseria gonorrhoeae, Haemophilus influenzae and members of the Acinetobacter genus.
 Areas of active research include the mechanisms of DNA transport, the regulation of competence in different bacteria, and the evolutionary function of competence.

 Mechanisms of DNA uptake

 In the laboratory, DNA is provided by the researcher, often as a genetically engineered fragment or plasmid.
 During uptake, DNA is transported across the cell membrane(s), and the cell wall if one is present.
 Once the DNA is inside the cell it may be degraded to nucleotides, which are reused for DNA replication and other metabolic functions.
 Alternatively it may be recombined into the cell's genome by its DNA repair enzymes.
 If this recombination changes the cell's genotype the cell is said to have been transformed.
-Artificial competence and transformation are used as research tools in many organisms (see Transformation (genetics)).
+Artificial competence and transformation are used as research tools in many organisms.

-In almost all naturally competent bacteria components of extracellular filaments called type IV pili (a type of fimbria) bind extracellular double stranded DNA.
+In almost all naturally competent bacteria components of extracellular filaments called type IV pili bind extracellular double stranded DNA.
 The DNA is then translocated across the membrane (or membranes for gram negative bacteria) through multi-component protein complexes driven by the degradation of one strand of the DNA.
 Single stranded DNA in the cell is bound by a well-conserved protein, DprA, which loads the DNA onto RecA, which mediates homologous recombination through the classic DNA repair pathway.